 Speedlights, or speedlites, or speedlight flashes, or hot shoe flashes…. what are they?
 Why and when should you use them?
 And how do you use them?

-A speedlight, like this LumoPro 180 below, is simply a small battery-powered flash that is designed to work both on and off camera.
-Speedlights have grown in popularity even among studio professionals because of their small size, light weight, quick setup and tear down, and best of all – price.
+A speedlight, like this now discontinued LumoPro 180 below, is simply a small battery-powered flash that is designed to work both on and off camera.
+Speedlights have grown in popularity even among studio professionals because of their small size, light weight, quick setup and teardown, and best of all – price.